 Also… Don’t Buy Cheap Shit

 This is the most important point.
 If you continue to spend money on poorly manufactured crap your imprint on the earth is going to be massive.
 It took me a really long time to realise that buying one horrible $20 fry pan every year adds up to a beautiful $120 (on sale) Scanpan over the course of six years.
 Same goes with plastic lunch containers.
-10 x $3 supermarket lunch containers = 1 awesome Tupperware lunch container that you can RUN OVER WITH A CAR and it won’t break.
+10 x $3 supermarket lunch containers = 1 awesome glass Pyrex lunch container that will last for ages.
 Start making better purchasing choices and you’ll save both the planet and your wallet.